Students must construct a

 An opinion piece

-one of the questions given in the writing booklet;
+- Answer the question given in the writing booklet;

 - Present an